yujingr/BeL2ArbiterGUI/README.md

 A desktop application that provides an easy-to-use interface for setting up and running the [BeL2Labs Arbiter Signer](https://github.com/BeL2Labs/Arbiter_Signer).

-> **Note**: Currently, macOS support is fully tested.
-Windows and Linux support is under testing.
+> **Note**: macOS and Windows support is fully tested.
+Linux support is under testing.
 Demo and instruction videos will be released soon.

 ## Features